MarekWadinger/adaptive-interpretable-ad/README.md

 ## ⚡️ Quickstart

-Get your hand on the algorithm using this [notebook](https://github.com/MarekWadinger/online_outlier_detection/blob/main/online_outlier_detection.ipynb) to play around with example data.
+Get your hand on the algorithm using this [notebook](https://github.com/MarekWadinger/online_outlier_detection/blob/main/examples/01_univariate_pc_2023.ipynb) and play around with example data.

 ## 🏃 Run the services